Vrajesh23/Cal_C_Vrajesh_Flutter/README.md

 # VrajeshCal - My Flutter Calculator App 🧮

 Hey there!
-I'm Vrajesh Thaker, and I'm excited to share my Flutter calculator app - VrajeshCal.
+I'm Vrajesh Thaker, and I'm thrilled to introduce you to my Flutter calculator app - VrajeshCal.
 This project has been a delightful exploration of Flutter development, featuring fundamental arithmetic operations, percentage conversion, and an intuitive history screen.
-Let's dive into the world of Flutter together!
+Let's embark on a Flutter journey together!

 ## Features 🚀